Calling the API

 Feel free to resubmit requests.
 Transactive is designed to ignore duplicate requests.

-With regard to submitting payments, we ensure idempotency by requiring unique payment request Ids.
-Payments may be retried as long as the request ID and body of the payment stay the same.
+With regard to submitting payments, we ensure idempotency by requiring unique payment IDs.
+Payments may be retried as long as the ID and body of the payment stay the same.

 If no response is received, repeat your call.
 No harm can come from doing so.

-Supply request IDs in order to track your calls and, in the case of payment submissions, ensure their idempotency.
+Supply request IDs in order to track your calls and, in the case of payment requests, to ensure their idempotency.

 There are three different types of request IDs.
 Two are supplied by you, one is automatically supplied by the API.

-- X-Request-ID (optional) - include a customer header called
+- Request ID (optional) - include a custom header called

 X-Request-IDin order to uniquely identify API calls for your own purposes

-- Payment Request ID - include a field called
+- Payment Request ID (required for payment requests) - include a field called

-RequestIDin order to uniquely identify each payment request, regardless of the number of times it is submitted
+InstructionIdto uniquely identify payment submissions, regardless of the number of retries

 - X-Correlation-ID - every request is automatically associated with a correlation ID which is subsequently included as a customer response header called